kauvinlucas/Optimizing-a-Pipeline-in-Azure/README.md

 ![alt text](https://raw.githubusercontent.com/kauvinlucas/Optimizing-a-Pipeline-in-Azure/master/Screenshots/feature_importance.PNG "AutoML feature importance graph")

-It is important to acknowledge that the Azure AutoML handled the regularization and hyperparameter optimization, model complexity limitation and cross-validation practices by itself in the imbalanced classifaction problem in order to prevent over-fitting, so this may explain the performance advantage over the model tuned by HyperDrive.
+It is important to acknowledge that the Azure AutoML handled the regularization and hyperparameter optimization, model complexity limitations and cross-validation practices by itself in the imbalanced classifaction problem in order to prevent over-fitting, so this may explain the performance advantage over the model tuned by HyperDrive.

 ## Sources:
 * Train scikit-learn models at scale with Azure Machine Learning: [link](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-train-scikit-learn?view=azure-ml-py)